MiriamFascetta/dla-exam/README.md

 ### Exercise 2.1

-Adversarial examples were created using Fast Gradient Sign Method (FGSM) to perturb test examples from CIFAR-10.
-Different values for ε were tested:
+Adversarial examples were generated using Fast Gradient Sign Method (FGSM) and test examples from CIFAR-10 for various ε values:

 - ε: 0.00 (no pertubation), Accuracy on adversarial: 84.73%
 - ε: 0.01, Accuracy on adversarial: 47.53%